 Then it happened, the invitation came to visit Nikki Oppenheimer, then Chairman of the DeBeers group, grandson of the diamond legend Sir Ernest Oppenheimer, and Son of Harry Oppenheimer.
 I’d read about these people in school and here I was on my way to meet one.

 I tried hard to hide my excitement (unsuccessfully I have to say) as the big deep brown wooden doors with small cut crystal glass windows in the shape of rough diamonds opened and we went ‘behind the curtain’.
 We rode the elevator up to our first stop, the Diamond Information office.
 Here we were shown amazing things and had many of our questions answered.
 It was crazy.
 I held my first 1000 carat+ rough diamond; I still remember the heft and coolness of the stone to the touch.
 It was industrial quality and couldn’t really be used in jewellery, but it was impressive none the less.
-But the one thing that I immediately think of when I remember that visit was seeing what they called loosely, the colour wheel.
+But the one thing that I immediately think of when I remember that visit was seeing where the coloured Diamonds.
 If you can imagine for a minute a simple picture frame, I think about 15 x 20 inches or so.
-In it were diamonds of all sizes and shapes arranged like the spokes of a wheel.
-Only, there were about 20 spokes, and each spoke was one colour of diamond, and each spoke of the wheel had at it’s hub, a deep intense coloured diamond.
-From there, the stones got slightly lighter in colour until at the end of the spoke, the stone was a barely perceptible shade of it’s colour.
-So imagine a rich bright Pink diamond at the hub, getting slowly lighter as you went out.
-There were green spokes and yellow spokes, orange and red and brown spokes, blue and white spokes.
+In it were diamonds of all sizes and shapes and colours..
+There were green and yellow, orange and red and brown, blue and pink and white.
 It was incredible.
 I’ve never seen anything like it before or since, and I’m sure I never will.

 To be honest, I was a bit numb after that.
 They took us through the entire CSO, through the sorting rooms, the grading rooms, the shipping and receiving, the site rooms and the layout rooms.
 (There’s a story I’ll tell you about that in another blog).
 I wasn’t numb really, but it was a highlight in my career and I lapped it up.

 Another thing that I will never forget is the ‘value layout’ they did for us.
 This is something that they would do for prospective mining partners and visiting dignitaries.
-There was a long white counter along one side of the building and on that counter they had arranged piles of rough diamonds, each totaling US$ 5 million.
+There was a long white counter along one side of the building all lit with natural light from the windows all along that side of the building, and on that counter they had arranged piles of rough diamonds, each totaling US$ 5 million.
 The purpose of this layout was to show us the different values of rough diamonds that are found in the production from every mine, diamonds that ranged from the highest qualities to ones that are suitable only for drill bits.